 Company Data Classification

 Classification of company data is the process of organizing company data into categories.
 The purpose of classification is to make it easier to find and use the data.
-Company data can be classified by type of data, by function, or by department.
+Company data can be classified by type of data, function, or by department.
 Type of Data The most common way to classify company data is by type of data.
 The most common types of data are:

 Another way to classify company data is by function.
 The most common functions are: